 Which One is Better?

 Even though teen individual and group therapies differ in structure and approaches, they both promote adolescent well-being.
 Our goal at Nexus Teen Academy is to help you find the right treatment approach and techniques for your teen.
-We have a range of experts who work with teens, parents, and caregivers to identify specific needs and therapeutic goals and ensure only the proper treatment approaches and techniques are used.
-We also allow parents to use insurance when paying for their teen’s treatment.
-Feel free to verify your insurance with us.
+We have many experts who work with teens, parents, and caregivers to identify specific needs and therapeutic goals and ensure only the proper treatment approaches and techniques are used.
+We also work with a majority of insurance providers to ensure that treatment is affordable and accessible to most people.
+Feel free to verify your insurance with us and give us a call so we can get a better understanding of your situation.

 Frequently Asked Questions (FAQs)